risgk/digital-synth-vra8-n/README.md

     - Halve the send level of LFO > CUTOFF for smoothness
     - Change the change range of CUTOFF frequency from 28-124 to 16-112 (64: the center)
     - Change the Q of RESONANCE 64 from 2.8 to 2.0 (No change in the range of Q from 0.7 to 8.0)
-    - Add "OSC LEVEL", "RESONANCE LIMIT", "AMP LEVEL", and "DAMP ATK (OFF/ON)" controls
+    - Add "OSC LEVEL", "RESONANCE LIMIT", "AMP LEVEL", and "DAMP AND ATTACK" controls
     - Reset EXPRESSION at Random Control
 - v2.2.0 (Major Changes)
     - Enable Sub Oscillator in **VRA8-N mini** mode